UnkwUsr/hlhax/README.md

 ./inject_tool.sh load
 ```

+## Goals (aka sweet dreams)
+Autostrafe functions.
+That's all.
+Really, I very love cs 1.6 kz hacks like Tkz
+or 101xD.
+They literally allow you to gain such speed that the player begins to
+fly up on uneven surfaces.

+Firstly I want to see it in half-life, and then make it *cross-mod*, to work in cs 1.6.

 ## Credits
 Many thanks to all games hacking community, this is a really big scene.
 Mostly
 it's a site [www.unknowncheats.me](https://www.unknowncheats.me), but also I've seen some archived